PetHubLocal/pethublocal.github.io/firmware.md

 H0xx-0xxxxxx-1.177-nn.bin
 ```

-The `2.43` one is the custom firmware built to your Hub, and `1.177` is what was downloaded from SurePet and then the XOR key found as `1.177` is the version of the bootloader on the hub, which I hope SurePetCare don't upgrade to lock me out of doing this :pray:
+Where `H0xx-0xxxxxx` is your Hub Serial Number and `2.43` version of files is the custom firmware built to your Hub, and `1.177` is what was downloaded from SurePet and then the XOR key found as `1.177` is the version of the bootloader on the hub, which I hope SurePetCare don't upgrade to lock me out of doing this :pray:

-The Hub requests the firmware over `HTTP` on port `80` to `hub.api.surehub.io` so we are in luck as it doesn't check the certificate and will download fine... hence why we can downgrade and upgrade without the issue of the need to validate the Certificate.
+The Hub requests the firmware over `HTTP` on port `80` to `hub.api.surehub.io` so we are in luck as it doesn't check the certificate and will download fine from PetHubLocal... hence why we can downgrade and upgrade without the issue of the need to validate a Certificate over HTTPS.

-# Downgrade firmware process to 2.43
+# Downgrade firmware to 2.43

-If you unplug the power for the hub then hold down the reset button underneath the hub and plug it back in again and release the reset button the hub will download the firmware from `hub.api.surehub.io` and downgrade to `2.43` if the `H0xx-0xxxxxx-2.43-nn.bin` files exist and be able to connect to PetHubLocal over `HTTPS`.
+If you unplug the power for the hub then hold down the reset button underneath the hub and plug it back in again and release the reset button when the ears are solid red as then the hub will download the locally built firmware from `hub.api.surehub.io` which is pointing to your PetHubLocal right??
+PetHubLocal checks the local directory based on the Hub Serial Number and serves up the already built version `2.43` if the `H0xx-0xxxxxx-2.43-nn.bin` files exist.

 The upgrade / downgrade takes about 5 minutes so just leave it alone.